System-wide Pay Plan Titles

 HR Specialist HR Specialist for XYZ Functional Area Identifies both subject matter and organization

-Job Profit Title Poor Business Title Rationale
+Job Profile Title Poor Business Title Rationale

 Communications Coordinator Manager of Communications Assumes title assigned to jobs with distinct job responsibilities and oversight